 Top Ad Inventory Pricing Models

-We discussed ad inventories, how they are calculated, and their types, yet it’s time to see the most common inventory pricing models.
+We discussed ad inventories, how they are calculated, and their types, but it’s time to look at the most common inventory pricing models.
 This way, both publishers and advertisers can estimate revenue or budgets.

 1. Cost Per Thousand Impressions (CPM)

-CPM, or cost per thousand impressions, is a pricing model that monetizes views per thousand impressions, as the name suggests.
+CPM, or cost per thousand impressions, is a pricing model that monetizes views per thousand impressions.
 This model is most often used for brand awareness.

 2. Cost Per Click (CPC)